votingworks/electionguard-kotlin-multiplatform/docs/TallyValidation.md

 1. All Selection shares have a selectionId matching the Selection.selectionId.

-2. Within a PlaintextTally.Selection, the PartialDecryption's have a unique guardianId.
+2. Within a DecryptedTallyOrBallot.Selection, the PartialDecryption's have a unique guardianId.

-3. There are _nguardians_ PartialDecryptions in the PlaintextTally.Selection.
+3. There are _nguardians_ PartialDecryptions in the DecryptedTallyOrBallot.Selection.

 ### E. RecoveredPartialDecryption (when PartialDecryption contains non-empty RecoveredPartialDecryptions)